One of the great works of Antonio Gaudí in Barcelona

 Park Güell, designed by Antoni Gaudí, revolutionized modern urban architecture by innovatively integrating nature with the built environment.
 His focus on organic forms and his creative use of recycled materials, such as trencadís mosaics, established a new paradigm in landscape design that anticipated contemporary sustainable principles.
 Gaudí broke with traditional straight lines, advocating fluid spaces that encouraged social interaction and connection to the environment.
 In addition, Gaudí incorporated architectural elements that optimize natural light and ventilation, which not only improves energy efficiency, but also creates healthier and more pleasant spaces for daily living.
 This approach has set precedents in contemporary urban planning, inspiring architects to design spaces that prioritize sustainability with the environment and the well-being of citizens.
 His legacy lives on as a symbol of how architecture can positively influence the quality of life and the urban environment.

-Customer service from Monday to Sunday from 8.30h to 17.30h.
-We can attend to you in both Spanish and English.
+Customer service from Monday to Sunday from 8:30 am to 8:00 pm.
+We can assist you in both Spanish and English.

-If you have already sent your request for information by this or any other means, we will reply as soon as possible.
-In order to speed up the response, we ask you not to make additional requests through different channels, as this could cause delays in the management.
+If you have already sent your request for information through this or another channel, we will respond as soon as possible.
+To speed up the response, we ask that you do not submit additional requests through different channels, as this could cause delays in processing.